 Editor’s Note: Don’t let anyone tell you that keywords aren’t a ranking factor anymore.
 This is a myth that can easily be debunked.
 Keywords are still very, very important.

 Keyword stuffing is the practice of fitting as many keywords in a piece of content as possible – even if it sounds unnatural.
 This tactic doesn’t benefit the user at all.
 In fact, it makes it more difficult for them to gain any information from your content.
 Usually, keyword stuffing involves placing irrelevant keywords within a blog or page to rank even if it has nothing to do with the subject matter, really.

 “We have the best snow cones in town.
 Our snow cones are perfect for a hot summer day.
 Snow cones come in many different flavors.
 Try our snow cone flavors piña colada, strawberry, and mango.
 Our superstar snow cone makers are ready to help you chill this summer so don’t hesitate to stop by.
 (SNOW CONES! 😎 )”

 Do you see how annoying it can be to make it through copy like this?
 Yeah, okay.
 Maybe they might have the best snow cones in town but keyword stuffing can be off-putting and might actually dash your chances of drawing in potential customers.
 Try focusing on topics over keywords and take it easy on stuffing them in at any chance you get.

-Mainly, the reason this is a black hat SEO tactic is because it doesn’t offer a good user experience.
-Wouldn’t you hate it if you were walking down a street, saw a sign that said “the best coffee for the best price in town”, walked in, and found out it was made from cheap packet coffee that’s been sitting on the counter for a year?
+Mainly, the reason this is a black hat SEO tactic is that it doesn’t offer a good user experience.
+Wouldn’t you hate it if you were walking down a street, saw a sign that said “the best coffee for the best price in town”, walked in, and found out it was made from a cheap packet of coffee that’s been sitting on the counter for a year?

 Yeah, that does sound disgusting, especially at $5 a cup.